4 Crucial Points On How To Invest In Weed Stocks

-Medical marijuana is permitted in 29 states, the District of Columbia, Puerto Rico, and Guam with 8 of these states and D.C. permitting the legal use of recreational marijuana.
+Medical marijuana is permitted in 29 states, the District of Columbia, Puerto Rico, and Guam with 8 of these states and D.C. allowing the legal use of recreational marijuana.
 In fact, Canada is on track to legalize recreational marijuana next year.
 There are so many publicly traded marijuana penny stocks that present ideal investment opportunities for the investor.
 But there are many challenges that you need to overcome when investing in marijuana penny stocks.
-Here are important tips to consider on how to invest in weed stocks.
+Here are essential tips to consider on how to invest in weed stocks.

 Over The Counter Penny Stocks

 Marijuana penny stocks usually trade over the counter compared to on a public stock exchange.
 In fact, these stocks are not held to the same standard when it comes to financial reporting.
-On the other hand, penny stocks have a low liquidity - you may have to sell the stocks at a lower price to attract a buyer at times.
+On the other hand, penny stocks have low liquidity - you may have to sell the stocks at a lower price to attract a buyer at times.

 Numerous marijuana penny stocks have different political risks.
-In fact, if there is an attorney general who is adamantly opposed to the legalization of marijuana in the United States, it presents a political danger for the marijuana stocks in the U.S. But Canadian marijuana stocks such as Canopy Growth (NASDAQOTH: TWMJF) don't come with similar political risks.
+In fact, if there is an attorney general who is adamantly opposed to the legalization of marijuana in the United States, it presents a political danger for the marijuana stocks in the U.S., but Canadian marijuana stocks such as Canopy Growth (NASDAQOTH: TWMJF) don't come with similar political risks.